pkmedu/AnalyzeMEPS/README.md

 This current repository contains:

--   Jupyter Notebooks Applications of SAS programs (MEPS analysis), SAS log, and output along with code explanations and hyperlinks for relevant online SAS documentation and MEPS data documentation – all in a single .ipynb file that can be directly viewed from the web browser
+-   Jupyter Notebooks Applications of SAS programs, SAS log, and output along with code explanations (for MEPS data analysis), and hyperlinks for relevant online SAS documentation and MEPS data documentation – all in a single .ipynb file that can be directly viewed from the web browser

 -   SAS exercises presented at MEPS Workshop, April 14-15, 2020

--   additional SAS programs/macros on MEPS data analysis (primarily PROC SURVEYMEANS and PROC SURVEYFREQ applications)
+-   additional SAS programs/macros for MEPS data analysis (primarily PROC SURVEYMEANS and PROC SURVEYFREQ applications)

 All SAS programs were run using SAS® 9.4 M6 in Jupyter Notebook (JupyterLab).